space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 #### Official Tutorial
-Before continuing this quickstart, run through the [official tutorial](https://angular.io/tutorial) to get a broad understanding of Angular.
+Before continuing this quickstart, run through the [official tutorial](https://angular.io/tutorial) to get an initial understanding of Angular.

-# Stepping Stone 1: Components / Basic Templates
+# Stepping Stone 1: Components / Basic Templates / Basic Binding
 The first stepping stone will focus on the building block of Angular apps: components ([overview](https://angular.io/guide/component-overview), [reference](https://angular.io/guide/architecture-components)).

+Components are composed of templates, css files, and at least one typescript file that defines the component class.
+After creating a component using the command-line options, take note of the decorator above the component's class definition in the typescript file.
+This will map the component to each of its files.

+Each component defines a 'view' which is a portion of visible website.
+While the typescript file performs processing and is a source of dynamic data, this data can be inserted into your html through [templates](https://angular.io/guide/template-syntax) through various types of binding such as interpolation, or two-way binding.

 # Project 1A: Golf Score Keeper
 In this first project you will create a dynamic score-keeping application for a game of golf that updates as data is entered into it.